 - an awesome bonus list of natural/eco health, beauty, and spa gift sites

 - a link to alternative eco gift wrap ideas

 - links to nonprofit contributions and “simplify the holidays” ideas

 NOTE: These retailers are unaware that I even do this.
-This has always been first and foremost a service of the heart—after all, I’m “selling” other people’s stuff!
+This has always been first and foremost a service of the heart.
+After all (except for my own brand-new Etsy shop—see below!), I’m hawking other people’s stuff.
 Simply because if you’re going to shop for the holidays (and most of us are, even if with restraint), I want to raise awareness of more thoughtful alternatives.

 Of course, simply using and buying less is always the best way to go of all.
 Even “greener” gifts still require resources, from manufacture to delivery.
 Experiences are the most valuable (and “smallest-footprint”) gifts; presence is the best present!